Tips to Know if Your Motorcycle Brakes are Going Bad in 2023

 Use the Right Brake Fluid

-Using the right type of brake fluid is essential for optimal performance and safety.
-Check your owner’s manual to determine the type of brake fluid recommended for your motorcycle and use only that type.
+Using the correct type of brake fluid is essential for optimal performance and safety.
+Check your owner’s manual to determine the type recommended for your motorcycle, and use only that type.

 Check the Fluid Level in the Master Cylinder

 Generally, motorcycles have two master cylinders designed to perform separately.
 The brake cylinder is located on the rear wheels directly above the pedals and contains a reservoir.
 There’s usually a plastic tank inside the bike’s handlebars.
 Check the fluids within the pools and check their level.
-It is recommended to place low and high labels.
+It is recommended that low and high labels be placed.
 Usually, brake fluid levels may indicate worn brake pads or leaky brake wires.
 It is better to replace the fluid and check the lines for leakages.
 A critical factor in determining brake fluid’s color is the reservoir.

 Avoid Overheating Your Brakes

-Avoid prolonged use of your brakes or riding down steep hills for extended periods.
-This can cause your brakes to overheat, reducing their effectiveness and potentially causing damage to your braking system.
+Avoid using your brakes for prolonged periods or riding down steep hills.
+These can cause your brakes to overheat, reducing their effectiveness and potentially damaging your braking system.

 Replace Your Motorcycle Brake Pads When Necessary